domkris/AuthDemo/README.md

     We do this on each Authorized Endpoint to make sure that User's Access Token was not invalidated (User was deactivated, changed role, email or password).<br><br>

 - **Step 2: Server sends request to DB** <br>
-    Server checks if specifc user exists in DB.
+    Server checks if specific user exists in DB.
 If user exists go to Step 3 and Step 4.<br><br>

 - **Step 3: Invalidation of All User's Access Tokens**<br>
     Server sends request to Redis to invalidate all Access Tokens of a current logged-in user.